 Fatal Pulse is truly a bizarre movie experience, which combines moments of mediocrity, stupidity, inadvertent comedy and uncomfortable brutality to conjure up a somewhat authentic juxtaposition.
 Technically, we are in amateur-ville once again and the performances from the unknown cast are completely awful.
 The hero of the feature (Ken Roberts) was the worst offender and boasted the expressive fluency of a turnip.
 Seriously, I have seen wooden bridges with more emotional definition.
 Michelle McCormick made for an incredibly unapproachable final girl and pretty much everyone involved delivered their lines with the conviction of a toilet cleaner on the day before retirement.
 They were not helped by a woefully uninspired script, which added just about every stereotype from the annals of bad-movie obscurity.
 Brad the obnoxious ‘tough guy’ was characterised as some kind of odd fifties ‘Grease’ throwback, whilst the token comic relief inclusion, Mark, was greeted by a peculiar ‘Boing!’ effect in the soundtrack upon his every arrival.
 Strangely enough, this even occurred during a suspense scene towards the film’s conclusion.
 Boing!

-Director Anthony Christopher mimics the giallo titans of yesteryear, by conveying every murder from the view of the black gloved assassin.
+Director Anthony Christopher mimics the Giallo titans of yesteryear, by conveying every murder from the view of the black gloved assassin.
 Mario Bava was a master of creating artistic suspense in his set pieces, whereas Christopher fails to generate even a millisecond.
-Despite the disappointedly fast-paced nature of the murders, the merciless brutality of them does provide a somewhat reverse spiral on the quality of the feature.
-Even heavily financed slashers such as Friday the 13th failed to add convincing viciousness to their slaughters.
+Despite the disappointingly fast-paced nature of the murders, the merciless brutality of them does provide a somewhat reverse spiral on the quality of the feature.
+Even heavily financed slashers such as the latter entries to the Friday the 13th series failed to add convincing viciousness to their slaughters.
 Despite being laughably lacklustre in almost every department, Fatal Pulse is surprisingly sadistic in the way it draws out the suffering of its victims.
 The electrocution sequence was particularly mean spirited and ruthless.
-But any fear factor that could have been gained by a particularly savage antagonist is cheapened and therefore ruined by the fact that *every* female victim manages to flash her heaving breasts before being executed.
+Any sense of dread or fear factor that could have been gained by a particularly savage antagonist is cheapened and therefore ruined by the fact that *every* female victim manages to flash her heaving breasts before being executed.
 An advertisement for feminism in the slasher industry Fatal Pulse certainly is not.

-The killer does have a fairly intriguing motive and to be fair the last 15 minutes manage to add the smallest possible dose of intrigue to the final chase sequence.
-But it’s tough to recommend Fatal Pulse for any kind of recognition as it is just too poorly conceived.
+The killer does have a fairly intriguing motive and to be fair the last 15 minutes manage to add the smallest possible dose of intrigue to the final conclusion.
+It’s tough to recommend Fatal Pulse for any kind of recognition though, because it is just too poorly conceived.

 Final Girl: √